 My paintings are about the tension and balance between line and form.
 A painting is a two-dimensional object but changes in color and shadow may imply something in existence behind an object.
-Color and form are all around us in everyday life in a playful juxtaposition and I use both in exploring perceptions.
+Color and form are all around us in everyday life and I use both in exploring perceptions.
+Often there are several layers of paint with the initial layer still visible in sections of the art.
+The ongoing dialogue takes place between the canvas and myself.

 As I try to create forms in perfect balance I also push against it by wanting to break into the shape and disrupt the line.
 Finding the balance between structure and the choice for spontaneous play is an ongoing challenge.